shyla226/cassandra/doc/unified_compaction.md

 * tiered compaction (**T=F**) with high **F** - very high number of sstables, low read efficiency and low write cost, moving closer to an unsorted log as **F** increases.

+## Differences with STCS and LCS

+Note that there are some differences between the tiered flavors of UCS (UCS-tiered) and STCS, and between the leveled flavors of UCS (UCS-leveled) and LCS.

+#### UCS-tiered vs STCS

+UCS-tiered triggers a compaction when it finds at least **T** sstables on some sharded level and it compacts **all** sstables on that level.<br />
+STCS triggers a compaction when it finds at least `min_threshold` sstables on some bucket and it compacts between `min_threshold` and `max_threshold` sstables from that bucket at a time.
+- STCS does that to help with compaction lagging due to too many writes; UCS-tiered should address that by adapting to the workload and increasing its trigger/fanout factor (**T=F**).

+#### UCS-leveled vs LCS

+UCS-leveled keeps one sstable per sharded level in the physical sense.
+So sstables on increasing levels increase in size (by a factor of **o&#x2219;F**, see the **Size based levels** section above).<br />
+LCS keeps one sstable per level in the logical sense - it maintains a sorted run of non-overlapping sstables of small fixed size.
+So physical sstables on increasing levels increase in number (by a factor of `fanout_size`).
+- LCS does that to reduce space and write amplification; UCS-leveled should address the former by sharding and the latter by adapting to the workload and reducing its fanout factor (**F**) / moving towards UCS-tiered.

+UCS-leveled triggers a compaction when it finds a second sstable on some sharded level, it compacts the two sstables on that level, and the result most often ends up on that level too (see the **Size based levels** section above).<br />
+LCS triggers a compaction when the sorted run on some level goes over its target size (as determined by `sstable_size_in_mb` and `fanout_factor`), it compacts enough physical sstables from that level with the overlapping physical sstables from the next level, and the result ends up on the next level.
+- LCS needs to do that to maintain its target ratio between levels and its sorted runs per level.
+UCS-leveled ends up doing something very similar in effect, which also has the added bonus of structuring sstables so that they can be easily switched to UCS-tiered if needed.

 ## Adaptive algorithm

 In order to determine the optimal **W** depending on the current workload, the read and write amplifications